orcunziylan/Inertial-Measurement-Unit/README.md

 Bachelor's Thesis - 2017

 Welcome to the repository for my Bachelor's thesis project conducted in 2017.
 This project focuses on the prototyping of an Inertial Measurement Unit (IMU) tailored for underwater robotic applications.
-The primary objective is to fuse data from an accelerometer, a gyroscope, and a magnetometer using the Kalman filter to determine the orientation and position of the underwater robot accurately.

 ## Overview